Neotys-Labs/Tricentis-Tosca/README.md

 <p align="center"><img src="/screenshots/userpath.png" alt="user path" /></p>

-**Warning**: In Tosca 12.2, if executions errors are not displayed in Tosca Commander, you can see them in file neoload-add-on-error.txt located in you user profile directory.
+**Warning**: In Tosca 12.2, if Execution errors are not displayed in Tosca Commander, they can be found in the **neoload-add-on-error.txt** file located in your user profile directory.

 ## ChangeLog